Raynes Park Vale F.C.: Southern Railway Football Section (1925–1963)

 The first notable prominence of the football club in the Raynes Park community was as early as 1925 when Southern Railways Football Section was formed.
 The club was originally based at Raynes Park Sports Ground, Taunton Avenue, which is less than a mile away from the current club's home.
 The club played in the Surrey Senior League and were a part of a notable tour to Belgium to play fixtures against Ostend V.G.
-Club & Bruge FC in 1925.
+Club and Bruge FC in 1925.
 Little is known about these sides other than Railway had success in the 1932–33 Middlesex League and were also double winners in 1936, taking home both the Railway Athletic Association Cup and the Southern Railway Orphanage Cup.
 The Southern Railway Team fell victim to the notorious 1963 Beeching spending cuts, a national review into modernising the UK's railways.
-Southern Railways 1950s home kit was Gold and Green quarters, the company colours.
+Southern Railways 1950s home kit was gold and green quarters, the company colours.

-Raynes Park Football Club (1964–1995)
+Raynes Park Football Club (1964–1995) Photo 1935/36.

 Southern Railway Football Section eventually reformed a year following Southern Railway's deformation in 1964 as Raynes Park Football Club, also based at Taunton Avenue, SW20.
 Raynes Park FC home shirt colours were Red and Black stripes (similar to AC Milan) and specific testament to this was made by the newly formed Raynes Park Vale in the 2020–21 season where they played their home games in Red and Black Stripes for the first time since their formation in 1995.
 Raynes Park FC's alternative kit at the time was light blue shirts and white shorts.
 Raynes Park FC ran five senior teams on Saturday's, of which, the 1st and 2nd XI's played in the Surrey Premier League whilst the 3rd team played in the Surrey South Eastern Combination while the 4ths and 5ths played in the Kingston and District League.
 They also ran an over 35's team and youth teams aged 14 to 18.